Muba-rak/postit-project-starter/README.md

 # POST IT PROJECT STARTER

-This template provides a design setup for the frontend of the post-it project.
+This template provides the design setup for the frontend of the post-it project.

 ## Getting started
   - Download or clone repository into your laptop